 EPA – Agriculture Sector: Nurseries and Greenhouses

-U.S. Environmental Protection Agency This site will give you information about environmental requirements specifically relating to the production of many types of agricultural crops grown in nurseries and greenhouses, such as ornamental plants and specialty fruits and vegetables. http://www.epa.gov/agriculture/nurgreen.html.
+This Environmental Protection Agency site will give you information about environmental requirements for the production of many types of agricultural crops grown in nurseries and greenhouses, such as ornamental plants and specialty fruits and vegetables. http://www.epa.gov/agriculture/nurgreen.html.

 Pesticide Management Education Program Distance Learning Center